jmdigiorgio/jmdigiorgio.github.io/public/reqify/part1.md

 <p style="text-align: center"><a href="https://github.com/jmdigiorgio/reqify" target="_blank">source code</a></p>

 Requirements specs for complex systems are often complex themselves, which doesn't really help simplify the thing that needs to be built.
-And yet, it's necessary to eventually be able to simplify elements of the system or it won't be built or it won't be built well.
+And yet, it's necessary to eventually be able to simplify elements of the system or it won't be built well or at all.
 This is a recurring problem for large system development.

 This is **one** requirement selected from the Office of Federal Financial Management's *Core Financial System Requirements (2006)*: